lyndychivs/lyndychivs/README.md

 # Hi there 👋
-- 🌱 I’m currently learning .NET
+- 🌱 Coding in .NET
 - 🛠️ Working as Software Enginneer of Test

 ## Belfast